jsoref/ceph/doc/dev/developer_guide/testing_integration_tests/tests-integration-testing-teuthology-workflow.rst

 ``$yourname`` is replaced with your name.
 Identifying your branch with your name makes your branch easily findable on Shaman and Pulpito.

-If you are using one of the stable branches (for example, nautilis, mimic, etc.), include the name of that stable branch in your ceph-ci branch name.
+If you are using one of the stable branches (for example, nautilus, mimic, etc.), include the name of that stable branch in your ceph-ci branch name.
 For example, the ``feature-x`` PR branch should be named ``wip-feature-x-nautilus``. *This is not just a convention.
 This ensures that your branch is built in the correct environment.*